 A smart greenhouse will provide enough headroom to stand while you work and allow for tall and hanging plants.
 The floor area should include space for heating and airflow systems.
 Mockup the footprint, where you will install the plant tables or shelves and enough room to move around the shed, bend over, and transport plants.

 A wood-framed structure is acceptable, however, you’ll need to let light inside to create the greenhouse effect.
 The roof and walls can be replaced with any clear or transparent material that is heavy enough to withstand harsh weather conditions, and light enough that the structure can bear its weight.
 Let’s take a look at some of the materials you may use as you convert your shed to a greenhouse.

 Both clear and patterned glass is acceptable.
 If you use old windows as the glazing for your greenhouse, any existing hinges can be used to open the roof during hot months, naturally cooling the greenhouse.
 Single pane glass is heavier than plastic, yet breaks easily.
 That said, glass must be attached to your greenhouse with brackets to keep it from breaking as it expands and contracts with seasonal temperatures.

-If you’re in search of a garden shed to convert into a greenhouse, browse our selection at Country Cabins today.
+If you’re in search of a storage shed to convert into a greenhouse, browse our selection at Country Cabins today.